notxVirus/discord-reputation-bot/README.md

 4. Specify whitelisted channels for +rep & -rep commands.
 5. Add your Discord ID in the `devs` section for access to devs-only commands."

-**⚠️ Make sure to turn on ALL Bot intents**

-- Ensure you've installed all the necessary libraries by running: `pip install -r requirements.txt`
+**⚠️ Ensure you've installed all the necessary libraries by running: `pip install -r requirements.txt` and turned on ALL Bot intents**

 ## 💫 Some screenshots
 ![image](https://github.com/notxVirus/discord-reputation-bot/assets/110777588/e6717c24-ae3e-4f63-945f-903e8e035cbf)